kpannoni/melanoma-project/README.md

 For critial variables, cases with *unknown values* were removed: Race, Survival time, Income, Rural-urban status
 <br>**Total:** 8,249 cases were removed (3.5% of the data)

+The survival analysis defines an event as a melanoma-specific death.
+All other cases are considered censored, where the event either did not occur or it's not known whether the event occurred.

 ***Note:*** Individual patient-level data cannot be shared publicly per SEER Research Data Agreement.
 <br>Instructions for requesting access and recreating this dataset can be found in the [data README](data/README.md).